KeMaSF/Kaggle_competition/README.md

 ![alt text](https://github.com/KeMaSF/Kaggle_competition/blob/main/quadratic.png)

 The matrix is symmetric, eigvalues are {0, 0, 3} all no less that 0, then the numerator is a convex function.
-The ojbective function is a quadratic-over-linear problem, which is proven to be convex according to  [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf).
+The objective function is a quadratic-over-linear problem, which is proven to be convex according to  [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf).
 We are now trying to maximize a convex function, then the optimal points are taken at the boundary points, which are: (0,0,0), (0, 0, 9), (0, 9, 9), (0, 9, 0), (9, 9, 9), (9, 0, 0), (9, 9, 0), (9, 0, 9).
-We can check those one by one, and boundary point (9, 9, 0) gives us the global optimal at 6.
-Therefore, the orgianl problem has maximum value at around 30.
+We can check those one by one, and the boundary point (9, 9, 0) gives us the global optimal at 6.
+Therefore, the original problem has a maximum value at around 30.
 We also wrote a python file to solve this problem using spicy [optimization.py](https://github.com/KeMaSF/Kaggle_competition/blob/main/optimization.py)

 ## Step 2: LLM Prompt